seedstack/website/content/guides/tasks/make-configurable-application/index.md

 ## Other configuration files
 All other files are NOT participating in this unified configuration but can still be needed to configure various components like the LDAP component or the logging subsystem for instance.
-These files can also be externalized if necessary but are outside of SEED control, so they cannot be aggregated.
+These files can also be externalized if necessary but are outside of Seed control, so they cannot be aggregated.
 It means that they must be externalized a whole file at a time.

 # JNDI
 Another aspect of application configuration is the use of JNDI resources which can be provided by the runtime environment